 We then cut to Philly arriving at a lighthouse where she meets with Dr. Poole.
-He ends the session, but Syd tells Philly that she’s looking for David and asks if things ended badly between the two.
+He ends the session, but Syd tells Philly that she’s looking for David and asks if things ended badly between them.
 Philly admits that she tried to fix David, but David was troubled.
 He was at least nice to her.
-Also, turns out that David’s best friend was actually named Benny, not Lenny.
+Also, David’s best friend was actually named Benny.
 Syd asks Philly if she has a message for David, and she does: they’re watching.

 Ptonomy, Syd, and Kerry discuss how someone might have altered David’s memory.
 They head to the lighthouse for some answers from Dr. Poole, who is now a lighthouse keeper.
 He tells the three that he treated David’s schizophrenia on and off for three years because those with schizophrenia are subject to delusional thinking.
 When David was on medication, he was desperate to work.

 David had conflicting impulses- good and bad- as well as a male friend, Benny, who had a negative effect on David’s treatment.
 Before the break in, David doubled his sessions.
 It was clear that he had things to say, but couldn’t until his last appointment.
 Syd asks Poole what the stars said, and Poole figures that Syd is in love with David.

 Dr. Poole would like to see David again because he has questions.
 He explains that he had a wife and kids, but now he can’t see out of one eye or concentrate.
 He’d just like to know why David ruined his eye.